Flink Cookbook¶

 FROM <table_name>;

-If not all the partitions are in the result, this may be the partitions having the watermark issue.
-We need to be sure events are send across all partitions.
-If we want to test a statement, we can also set the statement to not be an unbounded query, but consume until the latest offset by setting: SET 'sql.tables.scan.bounded.mode' = 'latest-offset';
+If not all partitions are included in the result, it may indicate a watermark issue with those partitions.
+We need to ensure that events are sent across all partitions.
+To test a statement, we can configure it to avoid being an unbounded query by consuming until the latest offset.
+This can be done by setting: SET 'sql.tables.scan.bounded.mode' = 'latest-offset';

 Security¶